anchore/enterprise-docs/content/docs/using/ui_usage/user_management/_index.md

 ---
 title: "User Management"
+linkTitle: "User Management"
 weight: 3
 ---

+## Introduction

-This document will walkthrough how to create accounts, users, and role assignment through the Anchore Enterprise UI.
+In this section you will learn how to create accounts, users, and role assignment with the Anchore Enterprise UI.

 ### Assumptions